Sample Witness Letters for Your Social Security Disability Hearing

 Letters from caregivers, relatives, or former employers can help you win your disability case.

-Witness statements can be helpful to your disability application if you ask the right people and if the letter contains the kind of information that the Social Security Administration (SSA) cares about.
+Witness statements can be helpful to your disability application if they come from the right sources and if the letter contains the kind of information that the Social Security Administration (SSA) cares about.
+Before you start asking your friends and family members to submit a statement to the SSA, you should become familiar with what a helpful witness letter looks like.

 What Is a Witness Letter and Why Is It So Important?